 4. Elevation: Elevating the affected leg above the level of the heart can help reduce swelling and improve circulation.

-5. Physical Therapy: A physical therapist can provide targeted exercises and stretches to help improve flexibility and strengthen the muscles in the affected leg.
+5. Physical Therapy: A physical therapist can provide targeted exercises to strengthen the muscles of the affected leg.
+Stretches may also be provided to help improve flexibility.

 6. Shoe Inserts: Wearing shoe inserts, such as orthotics, can help correct any structural issues in the foot or leg that may be contributing to shin splints.